Claudia Goldin: Career

 From 1971 to 1973, she was an assistant professor of economics at the University of Wisconsin.
 She was also an assistant professor of economics from 1973 to 1979, at Princeton University.
 From 1979 to 1985 she was an associate professor of economics at the University of Pennsylvania, and from 1985 to 1990 she was a professor of economics there.
 She joined the economics department at Harvard University in 1990, where she was in 1990 the first woman to be given tenure in that department.
+She was also the first female economist to be offered or achieve tenure at Princeton University and the University of Pennsylvania.
+In her autobiographical essay published 1998 she suggests her achievements are not of particular note because she was "too young to be a pioneer".
+She also mentions she doesn't recall any particularly "peculiar" memories being one of only three women in a class of 55 at the University of Chicago.

 Goldin was the president of the American Economic Association in 2013 and the president of the Economic History Association in 1999/2000.
 She has been elected fellow of numerous organizations, including the American Academy of Political and Social Science, the Society of Labor Economists, the Econometric Society, and the American Academy of Arts and Sciences.
 She is a member of sections 53 (Social and Political Sciences) and 54 (Economic Sciences) of the National Academy of Sciences.
-She has received several honorary doctorates including the University of Nebraska system, Lund University, the European University Institute, the University of Zurich, Dartmouth College, and the University of Rochester.
-She was an editor of the Journal of Economic History, from 1984 to 1988.
+She has received several honorary doctorates including from the University of Nebraska system, Lund University, the European University Institute, the University of Zurich, Dartmouth College, and the University of Rochester.
+She was an editor of the Journal of Economic History from 1984 to 1988.

-In 2015, utilizing the funding from the Alfred P. Sloan Foundation, Goldin and Tatyana Avilova initiated the Undergraduate Women in Economics (UWE) Challenge in hopes of shrinking the gender gap among undergraduate majors in economics.
+In 2015, utilizing funding from the Alfred P. Sloan Foundation, Goldin and Tatyana Avilova initiated the Undergraduate Women in Economics (UWE) Challenge in hopes of shrinking the gender gap among undergraduate majors in economics.
 A randomized controlled trial was carried out for one year using twenty institutions to receive the treatment and sixty-eight others as controls to see if light-touch, low-cost interventions could increase the number of female economics majors.
 It was found that the treatment "may have been successful at liberal arts colleges and possibly at the larger universities that, in addition, had their own RCT [randomized controlled trial]."

 For 28 years ending in 2017, Goldin was the director of the Development of the American Economy (DAE) Program at the National Bureau of Economic Research (NBER).

+In 2026, she helped WNBA players negotiate a 400% increase in their salaries.